Please select a category below.

 We currently have 5 fire stations.
-Fire Station #2 is located at Eighth and Lincoln (downtown), Fire Station #3 is located at Siskiyou and Highland (Bear Creek Park), Fire Station #4 is located at Table Rock Road and Berrydale (Railroad Park), Fire Station #5 is located at Roberts Road and North Keene Way (North Medford High School), Fire Station #6 is located at Barnett and North Phoenix.
+Fire Station #2 is located at Stewart and Plum, Fire Station #3 is located at Siskiyou and Highland (Bear Creek Park), Fire Station #4 is located at Table Rock Road and Berrydale (Railroad Park), Fire Station #5 is located at Roberts Road and North Keene Way (North Medford High School), Fire Station #6 is located at Barnett and North Phoenix.

 To receive our radio frequency, program your scanner to 154.445.

 A firefighter’s shift is 24 hours long.
 They work a rotating 9 day cycle of 24 hours on duty with days off in between averaging 56 hours per week.
 We have 3 shifts (A-shift, B-shift, and C-shift).

 Firefighters have many other duties in addition to responding to emergencies.
 They spend a lot of their time training for structure fire attack, wildland fire attack, motor vehicle crash extrication, rope rescue, interior search and rescue, emergency medical incidents and training for a variety of other different types of calls they respond to.
 They also do commercial inspections, station and apparatus maintenance, school tours, and public education, as well as participation on Fire Department committees and meetings.

 Preference is given to candidates that have paid or volunteer firefighting experience, a college degree in Fire Science, and EMT certification.
 A valid Oregon Driver’s License is required.